mpinar/MachineLearning/Coursework_Mert_Pinar.md

 >Number of Support Vectors:  240

-About the testing, I have done the same steps to the graph, that was I have added an ID column to melt the data on.
-The results were checked according to MAPE error calculation and model did a tramendous job according to Neural Net.
-So the code and  graphs for both prediction and cumulative below;
+About the testing, the same steps to the graph is achieved, that was the addition of an ID column to melt the data on.
+The results are checked according to MAPE error calculation and model work in an exceptional way according to Neural Net.
+Moreover, the code and graphs for both prediction and cumulative are given in the below;
 ```r
 errorOnSvm <- sqrt(mean((signif(predictedOutput, digits = 5) - exchangeRateTest[3:68])^2))
 ### Error calculation